Linzwcs/AFT/Readme.md

       temperature: 0.7
       top_p: 0.95
       max_tokens: 4096
-      n: 5
+      n: 5 # number of proposals at  first step

   aggregation_params:
       temperature: 0.7
       top_p: 0.95
       max_tokens: 4096
-      n: 5
+      n: 5 # number of aggregations per step

   vllm_seed: 2024 # vllm backend seed

-  hidden_layer: 0  # Number of aggregation layers, excluding the final layer
+  num_aggregation: 2  # Number of aggregation layers
-  final_aggregation: True # Indicates whether this is the final aggregation step
 ```

 ### 🛒 Released Models

-Currently, we only release the `Llama-AFT-On-Policy` model, and you can set `model_name` to this model.
+Currently, we have released the four AFT models described in our paper.
+You can use these models by setting the `model_name` in the configuration file to the corresponding model names.

 **Supported Models**:

-1. `Llama-AFT-On-Policy`
+  1. `Linzwcs/Llama-AFT-On-Policy`
+  2. `Linzwcs/Llama-AFT-Off-Policy`
+  3. `Linzwcs/Mistral-AFT-Off-Policy`
+  4. `Linzwcs/Mistral-AFT-Off-Policy`

 ## Benchmark Performance